 All of this was not made any easier when last July, while doing some deck repairs at mom's, and responding to the call of nature, I felt an extremely sharp pain, on the level of fainting pain, that ultimately led to the discovery of a large bladder stone requiring surgical removal in August.

-Just as the nurse was waking me up from that ordeal, and working to get my pain under control, and I become aware of the new pipes coming out of my body, the doc comes in to the recovery room and tells me; "looks like you and I will be having a long term relationship". ohh yippee!!!
+under control, and I become aware of the new pipes coming out of my body, the doc comes in to the recovery room and tells me; "looks like you and I will be having a long term relationship". ohh yippee!!!

 The bill for that medical misadventure you ask?
 It totaled just short of thirteen thousand dollars.
 Five grand for forty five minutes use of the operating room.
 Four grand for an hour in the recovery room.
 Twenty five hundred in "pharmaceuticals" and the anesthesia man.
 Another grand in incidentals and supplies.
 And the four fingered doc gets only about six hundred and eighty for his skilled labor.
 Go figure! is that the missing pinky discount rate?